-College of LAS > Academics > International Studies > Undergraduate >
+College of Liberal Arts & Social Sciences > Academics > International Studies > Undergraduate >

 I need help with general university requirements.
 Where do I go?

 The Liberal Arts & Social Sciences (LAS) College Office has advisors who will assist you with general University requirements such as Liberal studies and Learning Domain requirements, assessment test results, transfer credit approvals and applying for graduation.
 To make an appointment with an LAS academic advisor, call 773/325-7310.
 You may also visit the office at 2352 N. Clifton, Suite 130, Chicago, IL 60614.

 If you have a general advising question, you can email the LAS College Office: LASadvising@depaul.edu.

 Classroom assignments are usually posted online at Campus Connection a few days before classes begin.
 For the most up-to-date information, check your course schedule for your classroom assignment the day before or the day of classes.
 Classroom assignments are also posted in most academic buildings on the first day of class.

 What if the class I need to take is the class closed?

 Whether you are trying to register online or do a class search, the schedule will tell you if the class is open or closed.

 If you want admission into a closed class, you must get consent from that professor.
 The best way to contact a professor is usually via e-mail.
 To find your professor consult the DePaul Directory.
 In your e-mail request, you must provide the professor with your name, e-mail address, student ID number and the specific class info (name, number, days and times) as well as a brief explanation as to why you need permission to enroll in the class.
 If approved, the class will be added manually by the LAS College Office.
 If you have a financial hold on your account, you cannot be added to the class even if you have permission.
 It is your responsibility to clear any holds from your account before you attempt to register.
 You may not be added to classes after the last day to add for the quarter.